Festive Eating Survival 101:

 – Moderate (palm sized) portion of protein (animal/ fish protein as well as occasional vegetarian protein)

-– Small serving of carbohydrates (e.g. 2-4 tblsp rice/ potato/ root vegetables), if any (I usually only have starchy carbohydrates following training but I will be a little more lenient with my carbohydrates at lunch and dinner meals over the festive period).
+– Small serving of carbohydrates depending on your training demands (e.g. fist sized portion of rice/ potato/ root vegetables), if any (I usually only have starchy carbohydrates following training but I will be a little more lenient with my carbohydrates at lunch and dinner meals over the festive period).

-– Healthy fats from nuts, seeds, avocado, extra virgin oils, butter, hummus, etc. at most but not necessarily all meals.
-As a personal rule… if I eat less carbs I will eat more healthy fats and vice versa.
+– Healthy fats from nuts, seeds, avocado, nut butters, extra virgin oils, butter, hummus, fat on grass fed meats, etc. at most but not necessarily all meals.
+As a general rule… if you eat less carbs you can eat more healthy fats and vice versa.

 8. Watch sugar intake.

 This is the one we all struggle with over Christmas; but it is worth remembering that it is the sugar rich foods that do most of the damage.
 They also satisfy us the least and so we are more likely to over-eat the starchy or sugary carbs once we get started.
-I do make an effort to choose protein and healthy fats over excess sugars and carbs, but I will also treat myself to dessert of some description now and again!
+I do make an effort to choose protein and healthy fats over excess sugars and carbs, but I will also treat myself to dessert a few times over Christmas.